 Lesson 7: Responding to Challenges in Young Children’s Behavior

 This lesson defines and identifies possible causes of challenging behaviors, and it identifies strategies for analyzing and responding to challenging behaviors.

 Lesson 8: Relationship-Based Practice

 This lesson explores the meaning of relationship-based practice and explores tools and strategies for implementing these practices into your work.

 Jodi Whiteman M.Ed.

-Jodi Whiteman, M.Ed. is the Director of Professional Development for ZERO TO THREE.
+Jodi Whiteman, M.Ed. is the Co-Director of Professional Development and Workforce Innovations for ZERO TO THREE.
 In this position, Ms. Whiteman is responsible for advancing ZERO TO THREE”s capacity to offer high quality professional development and technical assistance services to the early childhood field.
 Jodi serves as the project director for many grant funded projects as well as private contracts housed in the Professional Development department.
 She has a wealth of experience providing professional development and technical assistance on a variety of early childhood topics nationally and internationally.
 Her past experiences as adjunct faculty at the Graduate School of Education at George Mason University, a bi-lingual speech/language therapist assistant, an infant/toddler child care director, an early intervention specialist, and a certified educator of infant massage informs her work.
 She has authored many professional articles on a variety of early childhood topics.
 Jodi holds a B.S. in Speech and Hearing Sciences from the University of Arizona and a M.Ed., in Curriculum and Instruction from George Mason University.

 Nikki Darling-Kuria, M.A.